zeruhur/thalassa/Thálassa.md

 Villages,strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.

 ## Magic
-In the world of Thálassa there are two kinds of magic: **Eukhé** is the invocation of divine powers and **Goïteia** is the arcane magic.
+In the world of Thálassa there are two kinds of magic: **Eukhé** is the invocation of divine powers and **Goïteia** is reciting incantations.

 Everyone may use magic and Thumos is the power source.
-Each time a spell, invocation, curse or divination is casted, the magic-user consumes THU equal to 1d6 points.
+Each time an incantation, invocation, curse or divination is casted, the magic-user consumes THU equal to 1d6 points.
 This determines the current level of THU until recovered (the same rule for STA in [Healing](#healing) do apply).

 ### Eukhé